 Hotel guests do not pay admission to the village.

-Entry is half price during the winter and after 3.30pm during the main season.
+Entry price 30% less after 3.30pm during the main season.

 Where is Portmeirion?

 Located on its own private peninsula on the coast of Snowdonia

 Signposted from the A487 at Minffordd mid-way between Penrhyndeudraeth and Porthmadog in Gwynedd, North Wales .

 Do you have free entry at any times?

 Guests of the hotel and Castell Deudraeth have free entry to the village during their stay.

 At any time of year if you have a two course lunch at Castell Deudraeth this includes a free entry voucher four use after lunch.